lbrty/observer/README.md

 # 🎩 Observer

+This project seeks to bridge the gap in tools and systems to support and help internally displaced persons or in general people in need any kind of support humanitarian, legal or seeking medical help.

+Made in 🇩🇪 with love from 🇰🇬 & 🇺🇦 for people in need.

 ## 🌈 Session handling

+Motivation behind this is to avoid database queries to verify sessions and keep it as stateless as possible.
 To manage sessions we use JWT access tokens and refresh tokens where access token is a short living token, while refresh tokens will last a lot longer they are used to obtain new access tokens.